wp-plugins/simple-paginated-posts/readme.txt

     spp_toc() - Displays the Table Of Contents spp_link_pages() - Displays: Previous 1 2 3 4 Next

-Please refer to the plugin homepage for full documentation of the template functions
+Please refer to the plugin homepage for full documentation of the template functions.

 == Installation ==